 It is important to stay current with the tide and discuss market trends and how they may affect your customers.

-A prime example can be a financial advisor in Florida putting time and effort in sending out a best practices email to all his local customers before a band strike.
-In such a case content can be created looking at current market chatter and in a way that benefits customers.
+A prime example can be a financial advisor in Florida putting time and effort into sending out a best practices email to all his local customers before a band strike.
+In such a case content can be created looking at current market chatter and in a way, that benefits customers.

 Wells Fargo did something similar during a recent hurricane warning in Florida.
-They targeted ads, blogs posts, and emails to all former, current and potential customers about tips of being safe during the hurricane season.
+They targeted ads, blog posts, and emails to all former, current and potential customers about tips for being safe during the hurricane season.